Sankt Eriksplan metro station

-Sankt Eriksplan metro station is a station on the Green line of the Stockholm metro.
+Sankt Eriksplan (often abbreviated as S:t Eriksplan) is a station on the Green line of the Stockholm metro.
 It is entirely underground, and is located in the district of Vasastaden, which is in the borough of Norrmalm in central Stockholm.
 The station has a single island platform, some 8 m below street level, and is accessed via a pair of ticket halls.
 One ticket hall is under Sankt Eriksplan itself, and the other under the intersection of Torsgatan and Sankt Eriksgatan.
 Both ticket halls are linked to the surface by entrance pavilions containing stairs and lifts.
 The distance to Slussen is 4.1 km.

 The station was inaugurated on 26 October 1952 as a part of the section of line between Hötorget and Vällingby.